 I have recently begun to build acoustic guitars.
-To date I have built two OM size guitars from cherry and have begun another from walnut.
+To date I have built three OM size guitars from cherry and walnut and a cherry archtop guitar.
 I am planning to try a parlor guitar soon.
-I have also made two squareneck resonator guitars and am working on a third.
+I have also made two squareneck resonator guitars and have begun a third.

 This is the first walnut guitar I have built, and the third OM size.
 It has a slightly deeper body than a standard OM size would have.
 The back, sides, linings and neck are walnut, the binding is cherry, the headstock overlay is curly walnut, the fretboard and bridge are persimmon and the soundboard and … Continue reading Acoustic guitar #4, walnut OM size-$600